Alex-GPU/renderer/README.md

-# a renderer implemented without any graphics API
+# a renderer implemented without any gpu API